ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-09-Editing_3D_Parts_in_CAD_Made_Easy_-_Education_Chapter_1_Lesson_9.md

 ---

-A) The ability to create 3D models from 2D sketches
+A) The process of adding dimensions to sketches

-B) The ability to make modifications that automatically carry through to the 3D object
+B) The method of organizing CAD files

-C) The process of adding dimensions to sketches
+C) The ability to create 3D models from 2D sketches

-D) The method of organizing CAD files
+D) The ability to make modifications that automatically carry through to the 3D object

 ---

-B) The ability to make modifications that automatically carry through to the 3D object
+D) The ability to make modifications that automatically carry through to the 3D object

 ///